Section 1: I Have But One Lament…

 A hearty THANK YOU to the CFPA volunteers responsible for the new trail!
 It’s great!
 Have I posted enough pictures yet?
 Nah…

 This final section before the still somewhat long road walk is really very pleasant.
 As the sun set behind Chauncey Peak, the little Highland Lake provided a final bit of “nature” for me.
-Sure there were a few mansions behind me, but it was still very pretty.
+Sure there were a few large houses behind me, but it was still very pretty.

 Once past the lake, the trail takes a hard right onto Bell Street, then a left onto Country Club Road, past the Department of Public Safety, across I-91, and continues up Country Club Road another 1/3 of a mile or so before the turnoff up into the woods toward Higby Mountain.

 My car spot was still a ways up the road, however, as the trailhead here has been co-opted by a local landowner who has a problem with hikers.
 Numerous “no parking” signs were posted and he had blacked out the blue blazes showing the way.
 Of course, that just meant to follow the black blazes for the 20 feet he’d defaced, but it was still a little disconcerting.
 This left me questioning how I’d fare for the next section, but I put that thought aside and simply reveled in my day.

 Wow, what an introduction to the Mattabesett!
 A quarter of this trail was closed until this year, a third of it brand new as of this year, and a third of it simply stunning.
 Um, that leaves 11/12th’s by my math.
 And that 11/12th’s would be the disturbing and ominous end to my day.